Surplus Asset Disposition: What It Is and How To Do IT

 1. Inactivity / Aging

 If an asset or SKU has an idle time of 6 months or more, it is no longer productive.
 Every additional day it sits, carrying costs increase, and recovery value decreases.
-Review inactive items and equipment systematically and decide on disposing of this surplus asset.
+Review inactive items and equipment systematically, and decide whether to dispose of any surplus assets.

 Note: Of course, not all idle parts are waste — rare or safety-critical components may sit unused for months or even years, and that’s okay.
 Their value lies in readiness, not turnover, and keeping them on hand can prevent costly downtime when an unexpected failure occurs.